bradbell/xrst/sphinx/test_out/xsrst_py.rst

 |tab| ``xsrst_py.links_to_headings.other_levels``

 This may seem verbose, but it helps keep the links up to date.
-If a heading changes, all the links to that heading will break.
+If a heading changes, all the links to that heading, and all the headings below it,  will break.
 This identifies the links that should be checked to make sure they are still valid.
 Note that one uses the *section_name* ``xsrst_py``